JoshuaGrams/philtre2d/doc/engine/input.md

 #### Consuming Input

-If any object or script returns `true` from its `input` method then that input event will be "consumed".
+If any object or script returns `true` (or any truthy value) from its `input` method then that input event will be "consumed".
 The call will stop going down the stack, and no other objects or scripts will receive that event.

+For raw input, if you return `-1`, it will also prevent any actions bound to that input from being activated (regular input is handled _after_ raw input).
+Returning other truthy values will only prevent other `rawInput` callbacks lower on the stack from getting the input.

 #### Raw Input Callback